Non-refoulement: Examples of violations

 The Australian government has been accused by the UNHCR, as well as more than 50 Australian legal scholars, of violating the principle of non-refoulement by returning 41 Tamil and Singhalese refugees to the Sri Lankan Navy in June or July 2014, as part of Operation Sovereign Borders.

 In 2014, the Australian Parliament passed the Migration and Maritime Powers Legislation Amendment (Resolving the Asylum Legacy Caseload) Act 2014 (Cth).
 That Act provides that "for the purposes of removal from Australia of an unlawful non-citizen, Australia's non-refoulement obligations are irrelevant".

 In 2017, Dina Ali Lasloom was forced back to Saudi Arabia with the cooperation of the government of the Philippines.

 In 2018 Matteo Salvini (Italy's former interior minister) allegedly breached its obligation of non-refoulement by refusing to rescue 93 migrants fleeing Libya and consequently organising a "privatised push-back", that is sending back migrants using merchant ships as proxy; which in this case resulted in the migrants being returned to the port of Misurata in Libya, where they were beaten, tortured and in some cases killed.

 In 2019, South Korea deported two North Korean defectors back to North Korea, on claims that they had committed murder.
 The move was condemned by human rights activists as the two would likely face execution upon their return.

-China routinely deports North Korean refugees who remain on its soil under a 1986 agreement with the North Korean government.
+China, in accordance with the agreements it reached with North Korea in 1986, apprehends North Koreans who enter its territory and sends them back to North Korea.
+Human rights activists say China is violating international law and that the returned North Koreans are likely to be executed.

 In 2021, Malaysia deported 1,086 Myanmar nationals, despite a court order temporarily halting the repatriation amid concerns the group could be at risk if they were returned to military-ruled Myanmar.